aspose-font/Aspose.Font-Documentation/net/how-to-load-fonts/load-a-font-from-TTF-file/_index.md

      // Initialize FontDefinition object passing TTF as FontType value and using FontFileDefinition FontFileDefinition fileDef = new FontFileDefinition(new FileInfo(fontPath));

-     //based on FileInfo object, fileExtension value is calculated automatically from FileInfo fields.
+     // Based on FileInfo object, fileExtension value is calculated automatically from FileInfo fields.
      FontDefinition fontDef = new FontDefinition(FontType.TTF, fileDef);

      // Load the font